YoboY23420/ESA-Net/README.md

 # ESR-Net
-__"ESR-Net: A Parameter-efficient and Motion-aware Exploratory Self-Refinement Network for Unsupervised 3D Medical Image Registration"__ has been submitted to the journal of IEEE Transactions on Medical Imaging.
+__"ESR-Net: A Parameter-efficient and Motion-aware Exploratory Self-Refinement Network for Unsupervised 3D Brain MRI Registration"__ has been submitted to the journal of IEEE Transactions on Medical Imaging.

 # Important References
 1. (Original Paper of DCN) Deformable convolutional networks, 2017, ICCV.